aldreth/tarrant.org.uk/_posts/2005-08-09-beach-again.md

 tags: []
 comments: []
 ---

-<p>Some people went off to Portmerion, but Mary and all 5 of us went off to Harlech Beach again.
-Not quite as sunny, but still lovely.</p>
+Some people went off to Portmerion, but Mary and all 5 of us went off to Harlech Beach again.
+Not quite as sunny, but still lovely.

-<p>Katharine and Simon cooked a lovely barbeque this evening, then Will and I went off to explore climbing rocks for tomorrow's planned morning climb.</p>
+Katharine and Simon cooked a lovely barbeque this evening, then Will and I went off to explore climbing rocks for tomorrow\'s planned morning climb.